-- You should also read your book each night for 20 minutes - You must have evidence of your work in your knowledge organiser exercise book (reading the knowledge organisers is not enough!) - Your learning of the information will be checked in your lessons and once a week by your form tutor.
-If you have completed the work well you will gain achievement points. - If you need ideas of what to do each night your can use the ideas pages and tick these off (but you do not have to do this) - On the back page is a list of optional extra challenges that will help you earn hours for your Children's University Passport
+- You should also read your book each night - You must have evidence of your work in your knowledge organiser exercise book (reading the knowledge organisers is not enough!) - Your learning of the information will be checked in your lessons - Your parent/carer must sign your planner each week to confirm that you have been completing your homework - You may be given option homework to complete but this is not compulsory (but worth lots of achievement points!)